 How Do I Get My Credit Score From 670 to 700?

 Your credit score is a number that’s used by potential lenders to decide if they’re willing to lend money to you, and if they do, what the interest rate and terms will be.
 The better your credit score, the more likely you’ll be approved at an attractive interest rate.
-If your current credit score is 670, you may be asking, “How do I get my credit score from 670 to 700?”
+If your current credit score is 670, you may be wondering how long it takes to get to a 700 credit score & how you can get there.

 What is Considered a Good Credit Score?